Frequently Asked Questions (FAQs)

 Nassau offers three degrees: the Associate in Arts (A.A.); the Associate in Science (A.S.); and the Associate in Applied Science (A.A.S.).
 Each degree can be completed in approximately two years of full-time study.
-The College also offers a number of certificate programs in specific career-related areas (e.g. Photography, Studio Recording Technology, Desktop Publishing, Construction Management).
+The College also offers a number of certificate programs in specific career-related areas (e.g. Web Design, Studio Recording Technology, Food Services Technology, Construction Management).
 Most certificate programs can be completed in one year of full-time study.

 2. How does one degree differ from another?

 The Associate in Arts (A.A.) degree has a liberal arts and science emphasis and prepares students to transfer to a four-year college for further study in a liberal arts curriculum (e.g. English, Communications, Psychology, History, Foreign Languages, and so on).

 The Associate in Science (A.S.) degree has a math, science, and/or professional emphasis and is intended primarily for students planning to transfer to a four-year college and earn a bachelor's degree in a math-, science-, or business-related curriculum.
 A.S. degree programs at Nassau offer an emphasis in business administration, criminal justice, computer science, mathematics, biology, nursing, photography, health studies, and other areas.